oriuminc/jenkins-inception/README.md

   - Include a base Drupal install profile to show file structure and bare minimum scripting expectations.
   - Create rake task for chef-solo setup steps?
+  - replace ssh-forever with straighy-up rake task or cap?
   - Make timezone in `/etc/default/jenkins` configurable.
   - Add [spiceweasel][spiceweasel-project] support for launching into the cloud when using chef-server.